Wazi2025/WinformsSQLpwHash_2/ReadMe.md

 # Project "Winforms_SQL_PwHash"

-This is a more advanced version using a login window and the ability to add more users.
+A more advanced version of "Project Winforms" using a login window and the ability to add more users.
 Includes bCrypt for salting and hashing of passwords.
 You will also need to add a 'user' table to the DB using the enclosed CreateUserTable.sql

+This is the Visual Studio "version" of Winforms_SQL_PwHash.
+Includes menu and About box.